 Men do have trouble expressing feelings.
 They aren’t supposed to be comfortable or have needs around feelings, so they express through sex.

-Women express through talking, and this difference leads to a distance and other communication problems that are necessary for our health.
+Women express themselves through verbal communication.
+Although, this difference leads to distance and other communication problems that are necessary for our health.
 These include areas of birth control and STDs.
 Pretty important stuff to be sharing!

-A bigger non-truth this plays into is men don’t have personal problems.
+Another type of misinformation is that men don’t have personal problems.
 Truth is they have just as many personal problems as women, including sexual ones.

-So open up guys and share feelings.
-Your relationship will benefit, and you may even have more and better sex!
+So, open up guys and share your feelings.
+Your relationship will only benefit, and you may even have more and better sex!

-Women tend to touch for the close feelings that are produced, a hug for the sake of a hug.
-Men tend to touch for a means to an end… intercourse.
+Women tend to touch for the close feelings that are presently being felt, a hug for the sake of a hug.
+Men tend to touch for a means to an end… sexual intercourse.

-This creates problems down the road for those who just want to lie close to each other and feel the moment.
-Pressure is than placed on the act of sex and orgasm, rather than being connected.
+This creates problems down the road for those who just want to lie close to each other and be in the moment.
+Pressure is than placed on the act of sex and orgasm, rather than being emotionally connected.

 It also creates problems when the man has erectile dysfunction.

-The next two myths relate in similar ways to the preceding myth, and myths four, five, six, and seven have to do with the PENIS!
+The next two myths relate in similar ways to the preceding myth, and myths four, five, six, and seven have to do with the male genitalia.

-Sexual interest is learned.
-Manhood, as most have learned, is all about always being interested in having sex and never saying no.
+In most cases, sexual interest is learned.
+Manhood is about always being interested in having sex and never saying no.

-Men would greatly benefit from saying no when they are not in the mood.
-This will not only lead to LESS PERFORMANCE PROBLEMS, but more touch and nuturing from our mates.
-This brings more intimacy into relationships and everyone needs that!
+Contrary to popular belief, men would greatly benefit from saying no when they’re not in the mood.
+This will not only lead to less performance problems, but more intimate moments and nurturing from our partner.
+This brings more intimacy into relationships and everyone needs that.

 Listen to your own needs; this would require you to tap into your feelings, which can be difficult.
 But it’s a necessary skill for living happily ever after.

-Boys are often pushed too soon into feeling like they have to have sex.
-Bernie Zilbergeld says, “If you aren’t ready to talk to someone about sex, and if you aren’t ready to ask them for a back rub or hug, you’re definitely not ready to have good sex with them.”
+Young males are often pushed too soon into feeling like they need to have sex.
+Author and clinical psychologist, Bernie Zilbergeld, once said, “If you aren’t ready to talk to someone about sex, and if you aren’t ready to ask them for a back rub or a hug, you’re definitely not ready to have good sex with them.”

 It’s all about performance and men proving something to themselves and others.
-If the woman doesn’t get pleasure then he has failed.
+If the woman doesn’t get to climax, then he has failed.
+That’s a pretty